 Highlight the tangible benefits to the school.
 It’s important that your employer understands that your postgraduate qualification won’t benefit just you; it will also bring advantages to your students, peers and school.
 Be specific about the new knowledge and skills you will gain, and demonstrate ways you can share what you learn with your colleagues.
 Investment in professional learning improves teacher quality and therefore student outcomes.

 Show how quickly you will put your skills to work.
 It will help your case if your employer knows they won’t have to wait until the end of the course to benefit from your new knowledge.
-For example, ACER’s online Graduate Certificate of Education program gives you practical skills you can start using in the classroom from day one.
+For example, ACER’s online Graduate Certificate in Education program gives you practical skills you can start using in the classroom from day one.

 Make your course relevant to your employer.
 Think about the specific challenges your employer is facing right now and the skills they need for the future, then show how your qualification will help address these issues.
 Is your principal looking to put a stronger focus on the assessment of student learning following the Gonski 2.0 report?
-Explain how the Graduate Certificate of Education program will give them a qualified expert in assessment to whom leadership and colleagues can turn when they’re trying to solve assessment challenges.
+Explain how the Graduate Certificate in Education program will give them a qualified expert in assessment to whom leadership and colleagues can turn when they’re trying to solve assessment challenges.

 Explain how you will balance work and study.
 One of the biggest concerns your employer may have is around how you will complete your qualification while working.
 Put these concerns to rest by showing your employer the benefits of a part-time online course.
 Explain how it allows you to study when and where you want, without interruption to your work schedule.
 You might even share your plan for how you will balance work and studies.
 (Check out our tips on how to strike the study-work-life balance.)